-- (1) The laboratory shall analyze a sample of marijuana or marijuana-derived to determine whether foreign material is present. - (2) The laboratory shall report the result of the foreign material test by indicating "pass" or "fail" on the COA.

-- (3) The laboratory shall perform foreign material testing on the total primary sample prior to sample homogenization. - (4) When the laboratory performs foreign material testing, at minimum, the laboratory shall do all of the following: - (A) Examine both the exterior and interior of the marijuana sample; and - (B) Examine the exterior of the marijuana product sample. - (5) A sample shall be deemed to have passed the foreign material testing if the presence of foreign material does not exceed: - (A) 1/4 of the total sample area covered by sand, soil, cinders, or dirt; - (B) 1/4 of the total sample area covered by mold; - (C) 1 insect fragment, 1 rodent hair, or 1 count mammalian excreta per 3.0 grams; or - (D) 1/4 of the total sample area covered by an embedded foreign material. - (6) If a sample fails foreign material testing, the batch from which the sample was collected fails foreign material testing and shall not be released for retail sale. - (h) Residual solvents and processing chemicals. - (1) The laboratory shall analyze a sample of marijuana-derived product to determine whether residual solvents or processing chemicals are present. - (2) The laboratory shall report the result of the residual solvents and processing chemicals testing in unit micrograms per gram ( $\mu g/g$ ) on the COA and indicate "pass" or "fail" on the COA. - (3) A sample shall be deemed to have passed the residual solvents and processing chemicals testing if both of the following conditions are met: - (A) The presence of any residual solvent or processing chemical listed below in Category I is not detected, and - (B) The presence of any residual solvent or processing chemical listed below in Category II does not exceed the indicated action levels.
+- (1) The laboratory shall analyze a sample of marijuana or marijuana-derived to determine whether foreign material is present.
+This analysis must occur using a microscope at 10X to 40X magnification. - (2) The laboratory shall report the result of the foreign material test by indicating "pass" or "fail" on the COA. - (3) The laboratory shall perform foreign material testing on the total primary sample prior to sample homogenization. - (4) When the laboratory performs foreign material testing, at minimum, the laboratory shall do all of the following: - (A) Examine both the exterior and interior of the marijuana sample; and - (B) Examine the exterior of the marijuana product sample. - (5) A sample shall be deemed to have passed the foreign material testing if the presence of foreign material does not exceed: - (A) 1/4 of the total sample area covered by sand, soil, cinders, or dirt; - (B) 1/4 of the total sample area covered by mold; - (C) 1 insect fragment, 1 rodent hair, 1 human hair, or 1 count of mammalian excreta per 3.0 grams; or - (D) 1/4 of the total sample area covered by an embedded foreign material. - (6) If a sample fails foreign material testing, the batch from which the sample was collected fails foreign material testing.
+A batch of useable marijuana that fails foreign material testing must not be released for retail sale, unless it can be remediated and successfully pass re-testing.
+Failed batches or marijuana-derived products must be destroyed.

+(h) Residual solvents and processing chemicals.

+- (1) The laboratory shall analyze a sample of marijuana-derived product to determine whether residual solvents or processing chemicals are present. - (2) The laboratory shall report the result of the residual solvents and processing chemicals testing, to three significant figures, in unit micrograms per gram ($\mu g/g$) on the COA and indicate "pass" or "fail" on the COA. - (3) A sample shall be deemed to have passed the residual solvents and processing chemicals testing if both of the following conditions are met: - (A) The presence of any residual solvent or processing chemical listed below in Category I is not detected, and

+(B) The presence of any residual solvent or processing chemical listed below in Category II does not exceed the indicated action levels.